jnessier/GitHub-API-Client/README.md

 If you need to know more, take a look into the code by yourself.
 It should be easy to understand.

-For more information about the GitHub API v3, study the official [guidelines](https://developer.github.com/v3/).
+For more information about the GitHub API v3, visit the official [guidelines](https://developer.github.com/v3/).

 ## Author(s)
 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)